9 Confounding Signs You’re Married but in Love With Someone Else

 You find yourself confiding in this new person about deep-seated anxieties or hidden dreams – things you wouldn’t normally share with even your closest friends, let alone your spouse.

-This emotional intimacy suggests a significant connection that goes beyond casual flirting indicating that you’re married but in love with someone else.
+This emotional intimacy suggests a significant connection that goes beyond casual flirting, indicating that you’re in love with someone else but are married.

 6. Downplaying your married life